YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 can also be a separate attribute. **To be pedantic, it's possible preference vectors are actually simply a subset of attributes**.

 Let's now describe `eve` and `bob`'s preferences.
-Alice loves dogs, but has no interest in Japan.
+Eve loves dogs, but has no interest in Japan.
 She also thinks being honest is pretty important.
-On the other hand, Bob is a monster who hates dogs, hates Japan, and is extremely dishonest.
+On the other hand, Bob is a monster who hates dogs (despite being one), hates Japan (despite living there), and is extremely dishonest.

 $$P_e=\{1, -0.3, 0.7\}$$